 ^{}The Juvenile Services program moved from DSS to OYS in FY25.
-The historical information (the FY22-FY23 Actuals associated with the Juvenile Services program appear in DSS.
+The historical information (the FY22-FY24 Actuals) associated with these activities appears in DSS.

-^{}The Community Placement Program activity was split out from Secure Detention in the Juvenile Services program move from DSS to OYS in FY25.
+^{}The Community Placement Program activity was split out from Secure Detention in the Juvenile Services program in FY25.